Max Wilms, a German doctor, first described the tumor in 1899, giving the disease its name.

 - unexplained weight loss

-If the tumor has spread to the lungs, there may also be coughing, blood in the sputum, and difficulty breathing.
+If the tumor spreads to the lungs, it can cause coughing, blood in the sputum, and difficulty breathing.

 Treatment for Wilms' tumor depends on several factors, including: